Predicting with Confidence on Unseen Distributions: Experiments

-\paragraph{Synthetic to Synthetic.} In Figure \ref{fig:syn2-perf}, we evaluate the quality of the various approaches at estimating accuracy on novel synthetic shifts using the same synthetic calibration set and models as in the synthetic to natural analysis.
+\textbf{Synthetic to Synthetic.} Using the same setup as in the natural to synthetic analysis, in Figure \ref{fig:syn2-perf} we evaluate our approaches over novel synthetic shifts.
 Unlike the synthetic to natural setting all approaches studied substantially improve on the $0.33$ MAE of the base accuracy method shown in Table \ref{tab:accs}.
-In this setting, most of the proposed approaches outperform the baseline of $AC$, MAE ($0.076 \pm 0.017$), with the sole exception being Rotation Prediction, MAE ($0.093 \pm 0.019$).
-Frechet Distance and $DoC$ are the best performing approaches with near identical mean absolute errors of $0.039 \pm 0.007$ (when accounting for 3 digits of precision).
+Furthermore, most approaches outperform the baseline of $AC$, MAE ($0.076 \pm 0.017$), with the sole exception being Rotation Prediction, MAE ($0.093 \pm 0.019$).
+Frechet Distance and $DoC$ are the best performing approaches with near identical MAE of $0.039 \pm 0.007$.
 These best performing approaches yield a $49\%$ reduction in relative error from the $AC$ baseline and an $88\%$ reduction in error from the base accuracy method.

 As the majority of the distance metrics explored in this work overlap significantly on the synthetic to synthetic prediction task and noticeably reduce errors in predicted accuracy, studying this form of shift alone may not lead to the insight that $DoC$ methods generalize much better than their competitors when the style of distribution shift changes radically.
 The observation that metrics which reduce error for synthetic shifts, may have an inverse relationship with natural distribution shifts is worth highlighting and better understanding, as it could either indicate that these methods primarily encode information useful for synthetic shifts, or that the calibrating on synthetic data does not allow them to learn useful mappings over natural distribution settings.